Observatory Naef Épendes

 Observatory Robert A. Naef (Observatoire Robert A. Naef) is an astronomical observatory located at Épendes, Canton of Fribourg, Switzerland at 7.13938 degrees east of Greenwich and 46.76236 degrees north latitude.
 Its parallax constants are : ρ sin φ' = 0.68632 (Earth radii from the rotation axis) and ρ cos φ' = +0.72501 (Earth radii from the equatorial plane).

-The observatory was named in memory of Robert Adolf Naef (1907–1975).
+The observatory was inaugurated on 10 May 1984 and was named in memory of Robert Adolf Naef (1907–1975).
 The minor planet 1906 Naef was named in his honour.

 Robert A. Naef Foundation

 The Robert A. Naef Foundation was created on 15 April 1977 on the initiative of his widow, Mrs. Daisy Naef-Ryter.
 According to its statutes, the Foundation has the goal of honouring the memory of the late Robert A. Naef (22 July 1907 – 13 March 1975) by installing his Reinfelder & Hertel telescope in a newly created astronomical observatory.
 The observatory has the further goal of actively contributing to the exposure of young people to the art and science of astronomy.
 The Foundation was recognised as being of public interest by the Government of the Canton (State) of Fribourg on 16 May 1978.
 For 50 years Robert Adolf Naef, who worked at the Urania Observatory in Zurich, dedicated all his spare time and energy to popularising astronomy.
 His Opus Magnum was the creation of the astronomical annual directory "Der Sternenhimmel" in 1941.